 May we all find new ways to retain our sanity, to show our love for one another, and to bolster our hope and belief in a brighter future ahead.

 This season is blustery, and cruel, and heedless of the value of our precious fragile lives.
 Even so, it will pass.
-And those tender battered buds, who manage to survive to survive the winter, will bloom more gloriously than ever, when their season finally comes.
+And those tender battered buds, who manage to survive the winter, will bloom more gloriously than ever, when their season finally comes.